 It is impossible to identify a single cause for the rampant involvement of children in prostitution.

 psychological, social and economic factors.
-There is need to undertake immediate and effective
+There is a need to undertake immediate and effective

 measures to prohibit and eliminate the use, procuring or offering a child for prostitution, the

 production of pornography or for pornographic performances.
-Social experts belief that this is a
+Social experts believe that this is a

 collective effort that calls all the stakeholders to play.